edwardespinoza/supersimplestockmarket/README.md

   2. Calculate the GBCE All Share Index using the geometric mean of the Volume Weighted Stock Price for all

 ##Solution
-It is an app, building a menu using the Java console, uploading to cache a stockExchange values from a file (data/DailyStockExchange.csv).
+It is an app building a menu using the Java console, uploading to cache a stockExchange values from a file (data/DailyStockExchange.csv).
 The same as contained in the example.

 We can get any calculation using a Facade class which is calling  several methods from 2 main classes (TradeProcessor and StockExchangeProcessor)

+I can using Eclipse and you can upload to this IDE directly using the metadata uploaded.

 ##Data
 I am including several JUnit Tests for the five calculations.
 You can use < mvn clean test > from any IDE with the maven plugin or other test tool app such as Selenium or the Maven client tool.